Drblessing/notes/docs/web-development/web-development-template.md

 If using the Web3 stack, wrap your app with Wagmi and RainbowKit providers and set up TanStack Query's QueryClientProvider.

-To install a light and dark mode toggle theme, wrap your app with the `ThemeProvider` from `daisyui`.

 ### Explanation

 General: